 - Maintain the motivation to remain in treatment.

 - Manage impulses.

 - Cope with the behaviors, thoughts and emotions that contribute to the illness.

 SMART Recovery doesn’t offer sponsors or encourage terms like alcoholic or addict.
 Members discuss their experiences instead of presenting testimonials.
-If you’re intrigued about SMART Recovery get in touch with the facilitator prior to attending a meeting to insure the group is appropriate for your needs.
+If you’re intrigued about SMART Recovery, get in touch with the facilitator before attending a meeting to ensure the group is appropriate for your needs.

 8102 Clearvista Pkwy.

 1 Courthouse Plaza

 Greenfield, IN 46140